mvysny/vaadin-groovy-builder/example/README.md

 ./gradlew clean build example:run
 ```

-Gradle will automatically download all dependencies will run your app in it.
+Gradle will automatically download all dependencies and will run your app.
 Your app will be running on
 [http://localhost:8080](http://localhost:8080).

 We suggest you use [Intellij IDEA](https://www.jetbrains.com/idea/download)
-to edit the project files; the Community edition is enough for all development purposes.
+to develop the project further; the Community edition is enough for all development purposes.
 From your IDE, simply run the `Main.main()` function.

 ## Supported Modes